Stape

 You can always use this type of conversion if your local regulations allow it and the customer has given consent.

 • Lead generation.
-Enhanced Conversions can track form submissions more accurately, ensuring that all potential customer interactions are captured, even if users have opted out of third-party cookies.
+Enhanced Conversions in Google Ads track form submissions more accurately, ensuring that all potential customer interactions are captured, even if users have opted out of third-party cookies.

 • Hotel campaigns.
-Benefit by accurately capturing booking data, allowing you to see which channels drive the most reservations and optimize your strategies accordingly.
+Use Google Ads' Enhanced Conversion data to see which channels drive the most reservations and optimize your strategies accordingly.

 How to set up Enhanced Conversions in Google Analytics 4